Hitting two BSM particles with one lepton-jet: search for a top partner decaying to a dark photon, resulting in a lepton-jet: Analysis strategy

 The signal is characterised by an opposite sign electron pair with high \pT~and very little angular separation.
 They form what is known as a lepton-jet (more specifically electron-jet in our case), where tracks from the two electrons will overlap, and the energy deposits will be collected in a single jet.
 Electron reconstruction algorithm used in LHC experiments will mostly mis-reconstruct it as a single electron.
 So unlike standard searches, electron multiplicity is a misleading observable here.

-lepton-jets have been studied sparingly at the LHC~\cite{CMS:2011xlr, ATLAS:2015itk, CMS:2018jid}, mostly to search for SUSY and Higgs portal models with relatively high mass bosons compared to the dark photon considered here.
+Lepton-jets have been studied sparingly at the LHC~\cite{CMS:2011xlr, ATLAS:2015itk, CMS:2018jid}, mostly to search for SUSY and Higgs portal models with relatively high mass bosons compared to the dark photon considered here.
 As mass calibration for jets in experiments is deemed unreliable below 10 GeV, we are in no position to exploit the lepton-jet mass.
 However, since the lepton-jet will be boosted, the mass over transverse momentum ratio (subsequently referred to as $m/$\pT) of such jets can be used as a discriminating variable, even accounting for the inherent uncertainty in the measured mass value.
-The \textit{standard} jets from quarks and gluons tend to have a much higher mass compared to $\approx$ 100-200 MeV.
+The \textit{standard} jets from quarks and gluons tend to have a much higher mass compared to hundreds of MeV in this signal.
 Experimentally, the lepton-jet is expected to have a larger than usual fraction of energy deposited in electromagnetic calorimeter, which can be exploited as well.

-The event also contain a top quark, and a at least one more jet coming from the initial quark.
+The event also contains a top quark, and at least one more jet coming from the initial quark.
 A sketch of the event topology is shown in Fig.~\ref{fig:evntsketch}.
-We do note this is aid visualisation, not an accurate indicator of the event kinematics.
+We do note this is aid for visualisation, not necessarily an accurate indicator of the event kinematics.

-The decay mode of the top quark on the other side will determine the full topology.
+The decay mode of the top quark determines the full event topology.
 We investigate the two scenarios of the top quark decaying hadronically and leptonically separately.

 We note that due to the lepton-jet being very boosted, the resulting two electrons will have a very skewed energy (hence transverse momentum) distribution, with one usually produced with a much higher \pT.
 This has crucial implications in the leptonic channel, as we will see.
 We also note that the initial quark produced along with the VLT can be a bottom quark, so we expect two b-tagged jets in some events.